jhudson/GeoGIT/doc/project/source/project_planning/project_proposal/index.rst

 There is also another fundamental difference between how source code management tools and existing geo-data management approaches work, that would be worth considering and trying to solve for the geospatial domain: the task of **managing source code is totally orthogonal to the task of working on the source code**, allowing developers to chose the best tool for the job, like in using emacs or eclipse as coding environments, regardless of if the version history is tracked by svn, git, CVS, etc. Conversely, all geo-data versioning systems so far are tightly coupled to the storage mechanisms and the tools to work with the data, generally forcing the use of a specific database and edit tools, imposing a workflow, and even the modification of the original data structures to account for extra information needed by the versioning system, further complicating the proliferation of a collaboration tool outside very constrained environments.

 Finally, what's compelling about following the ``git`` principles and basic design to build a geospatial distributed version control system, is that the basics of ``git``'s architecture are really simple yet, very powerful.
-The immutability of the objects and the separation of concerns between an object's contents and its metadata (name, location, etc) makes the object model really suitable for a wide variety of target platforms, from handheld devices to could servers.
+The immutability of the objects and the separation of concerns between an object's contents and its metadata (name, location, etc) makes the object model really suitable for a wide variety of target platforms, from handheld devices to cloud servers.

 Goal
 ****